ghiscoding/angular-validation/readme.md

 --------------------
 From the example displayed, I introduce the custom regular expression, there is no limitation on regex itself and you can even use the pipe "|" without interfering with the other validation filters BUT you have to follow a specific pattern (a writing patter that is), and if you don't, well it will fail.
 Let's explain how it works...
 Regex is divided in 4 specific parts.

-Let's use the previous (#examples) #3 and extract the information out of it to see how it works.
+Let's use the previous [Examples](#examples) #3 and extract the information out of it to see how it works.
 Step #1-4 are for explanation only, while step #5 is the full validator and make sure there is no spaces.

 1. Start and End the filter with the following `regex: :regex`